openshift/origin/assets/README.md

 Architecture
 ------------

-The OpenShift v3 management console is based on AngularJS and [Hawt.io](https://github.com/hawtio/hawtio-core)
+The OpenShift v3 web console is based on AngularJS and [Hawt.io](https://github.com/hawtio/hawtio-core)

 #### Navigation